USS Ronald Reagan (CVN 76) conducts change of command ceremony

-230714-N-ER894-1226 INDIAN OCEAN (July 14, 2023) Capt.
-Brennan Sweeney, commander of Carrier Air Wing (CVW) 5, pilots an F/A-18E Super Hornet above the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), during a change of command ceremony in the Indian Ocean, July 14, 2023.
+230714-N-JO823-1150 INDIAN OCEAN (July 14, 2023) Capt.
+Brennan Sweeney, commander, Carrier Air Wing (CVW) 5, prepares for a change of command ceremony on the flight deck of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the Indian Ocean, July 14, 2023.
 During the ceremony, Capt.
 Patrick Corrigan relieved Capt.
 Brennan Sweeney as Commander, CVW 5.
-Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports Alliances, partnerships and collective maritime interests in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd class Timothy Dimal)
+Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Natasha ChevalierLosada)

 |Date Taken: